Bias Fitting to Mitigate Length Bias of Reward Model in RLHF: Experiments

+\paragraph{Compared Methods} We compare three methods: the vanilla reward model (Vanilla RM) and two length-debiasing approaches based on a linear assumption, Length Penalty \cite{singhal2023long} and ODIN \cite{chen2024odin}.
+The Length Penalty directly subtracts the product of response length and a fixed coefficient from the reward, whereas ODIN employs a two-head structure that linearly disentangles the reward model’s assessments of length and quality, thereby mitigating length bias.

-\paragraph{Evaluation} To address the well-documented length bias in LLM evaluation (observed even in state-of-the-art models like GPT-4 \cite{openai2024gpt4technicalreport}), we employ the length-controlled Alpaca-Eval \cite{dubois2024length} benchmark for length debiased performance assessment.
-This specialized benchmark could validating the model outputs while controlling for text length effects.
+\paragraph{Evaluation} To address the well-documented length bias in LLM evaluation (observed even in models like GPT \cite{openai2024gpt4technicalreport}), we employ the length-controlled Alpaca-Eval \cite{dubois2024length} benchmark for length debiased performance assessment.
 The key metrics include: \begin{itemize}[leftmargin=*,topsep=0pt,itemsep=0pt, parsep=0pt]

-\item Win Rate (WR): The winning rate of the aligned language model against a fixed reference outputs~(here we take the SFT model outputs as references because all methods share the same SFT model), as scored by GPT-4. \item Length-Controlled Win Rate (LC-WR): The win rate after applying length debiasing to GPT-4’s evaluation.
+\item Win Rate (WR): The winning rate of the aligned language model against fixed reference outputs~(here we take the SFT model outputs as references because all methods share the same SFT model), as scored by GPT-4. \item Length-Controlled Win Rate (LC-WR): The win rate after applying length debiasing to GPT-4’s evaluation.
 It is a more accurate metric that reflects the text generation quality.